hoprnet/gnosis-vpn-client-system-service/ONBOARDING-MACOS.md

    We recommend using [rlim](https://rlim.com/) to create an editable drop location.
    See [Create a one off drop location using rlim](#create-a-one-off-drop-location-using-rlim).

-4. Provide your public key, rlim url and edit code to `CRYPTPAD_ONBOARDING_FORM`.
+4. Provide your public key, rlim url and edit code to our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).

 Copy the public key from WireGuard GUI app.